Winhalla/winhalla-api/README.md

 ---
 ### A last word.
-This code is not meant to be run by anyone, as adapting it to allow anyone to run it in standalone would take a long time, and it would have absolutely no use.
+This code is not meant to be run by anyone, as adapting it to allow anyone to run it in standalone would take a long time, and would have absolutely no use.
-It's merely a showcase of my (approximative) coding abilities when I started programming.
+It's merely a showcase of my coding abilities when I started programming.